QUBIP/qryptotoken/docs/installing-flatpak-firefox.md

 ## About

-This guide outlines the steps for setting up and running Mozilla Firefox using the Flatpak package, specifically for testing integration with the `qryoptic` PKCS#11 module developed under the [QUBIP](https://www.qubip.eu) project.
+This guide outlines the steps for setting up and running Mozilla Firefox using the Flatpak package, specifically for testing integration with the `qryptotoken` PKCS#11 module developed under the [QUBIP](https://www.qubip.eu) project.

 Using Flatpak allows for a clean, sandbox environment without building Firefox from source, which is ideal for quick module testing.